eugenielm/Inflaskart/README.md

 ==========

-'Inflaskart' is a demo of a clone of Instacart implemented using Django, ie. it is an online grocery shopping application.
+'Inflaskart' is a demo of a clone of Instacart implemented using Django, ie. it is an online grocery shopping web application.

 The display is implemented using HTML5/CSS3 and Bootstrap.
 A postgreSQL database is used to store the model instances.